zdennis/activerecord-import/README.markdown

 #### Recursive

+> **Note**
-NOTE: This only works with PostgreSQL and ActiveRecord objects.
+> This only works with PostgreSQL and ActiveRecord objects.
 This won't work with hashes or arrays as recursive inputs.

 Assume that Books <code>has_many</code> Reviews.